-You can start your hike at Dove Lake instead of Ronny Creek (however, you can/should still stop at Ronny Creek to take a photo with the Overland Track sign) and then hike and stay at the Scott Kilvert Memorial Hut your first night on trail.
+You can start your hike at Dove Lake instead of Ronny Creek (however, you can/should still stop at Ronny Creek to take a photo with the Overland Track sign) and then hike and stay at the Scott Kilvert Memorial Hut your first night on the trail.

 None of this trail overlaps with the Overland Track, but the Scott Kilvert Memorial Hut is just north of a junction with the Overland Track.